 We found 6 urologists who accept Health Net PPO near Murrieta, CA.

-Dr. Sreenivas Vemulapalli is a physician who specializes in urology (urinary tract disease).
-Dr. Vemulapalli has a 4.0 out of 5 star average patient rating.
-He is in-network for Anthem, Blue Cross/Blue Shield, and Sharp Health Plan, as well as other insurance carriers.
-He graduated from Northeast Ohio Medical University.
+Dr. Sreenivas Vemulapalli specializes in urology (urinary tract disease) and practices in Murrieta, CA. Dr. Vemulapalli's patients gave him an average rating of 4.0 out of 5 stars.
+He accepts Anthem, Blue Cross/Blue Shield, Sharp Health Plan, and more.
+He attended medical school at Northeast Ohio Medical University.

 Conditions / Treatments